 Commercial building projects can range from the simple to the complex, and the risks you face change depending on the size, scope, and type of project.

 Whether you are working on an office building, stadium, hospital, apartment complex or some other type of project, you need reliable, flexible commercial building construction insurance that covers all of your risks, during every stage of the project.

-More importantly, you need an agent who understands construction and your unique insurance needs.
+More importantly, you need an independent agent who understands construction and your unique insurance needs.

 Why Do I Need Commercial Building Construction Insurance?